filecoin-project/lotus-docs/content/en/storage-providers/operate/index-provider.md

 10. **Verify re-creation of DagStore repository**

-    The previous step should recreate the DagStore repository, located at `$LOTUS_MARKETS_PATH/dagstore`.
+    The previous step should recreate the DagStore repository, located at `$LOTUS_MARKETS_PATH/dagstore` or `$LOTUS_MINER_PATH/dagstore`(for monolith miner).
 Navigate to that directory.
 Under the subfolder `index`, verify that matching `*.full.idx` files can be found for all files under the same sub-directory in the backup of DagStore taken in step 2.

 11. **Announce all indices to the indexers**